amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       procedure is needed — i.e., why do we need to rewrite types for GreedySynth.

-Expand is needed because GreedySynth alone cannot traverse regular expression equivalences.
-If given the two regular expressions "" | "a"+, and "a"\*, GreedySynth alone would merge "" to "a"\* (with a disconect), and merge "a"+ (also with a disconect).
-However, contuing search through equivalent REs helps find the bijective lens.
+Expand is needed because GreedySynth alone does not account for regular expression equivalences.
+If given the two regular expressions "" | "a"+, and "a"\*, GreedySynth alone will not synthesize the right lens:  it will merge "" to "a"\* (with a disconect), and merge "a"+ (also with a disconect).
+The Expand algorithm searches for semantically equivalent REs that are "compatible" in the sense that they allow GreedySynth to find additional lenses between them.
+In particular, in the example given here, using Expand allows us to find a bijective lens.

                                 -------------